amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 ## Modes - Input, Command, and Last-Line
 Vim has three main modes of operation - 1.
 Insert Mode, 2.
 Command, and 3.Last-Line
 ### 1. Insert Mode
 In insert mode, anything typed by the user is output to the opened file.
-However, the user cannot give shortcut commands to alter text or return to the command line.
+However, the user can not give shortcut commands to alter text or return to the command line.
 <br>
 For example, a user would use insert mode to type up a paragraph.
-A user would not use insert mode to give a command like ```dl``` to delete the line the cursor is on.
+A user would and could not use insert mode to give a command like ```dl``` to delete the line the cursor is on.
 <br><br>
 Press ```i``` to enter input mode.
 <br>